ReactiveSets/toubkal/README.md

 maintaining an application-consistent state.

-Stateful pipelets are implemented thanks to the stateful set() pipelet that is typically used as a base class for all other stateful pipelets.
+Stateful pipelets are implemented thanks to the stateful set() pipelet that is typically used as a base pipelet for all stateful pipelets.

-Also, much like the TCP/IP protocols, stateful pipelets are found at the edges of a Connected Sets network of stateless pipelets.
+Also, much like the TCP protocol, stateful pipelets are found at the edges of a Connected Sets network of stateless pipelets.

 #### Horizontal Distribution